plsatin/icinga-powershell-psplugins/doc/plugins/02-Invoke-IcingaSoftwareLicensingProduct.md

 Get Software licensing product status

 The script returns ok warning or critical depending on the status of the license.
 Also returns the total number of licensed software products.
-To obtain data, use the SoftwareLicensingProduct class.
+To obtain data, use the **SoftwareLicensingProduct** class.
 More Information on https://docs.microsoft.com/en-us/previous-versions/windows/desktop/sppwmi/softwarelicensingproduct

+## Permissions

+No special permissions required.

 ## Arguments